Sreehari425/presenceforge/README.md

 - [Activity Builder Reference](docs/ACTIVITY_BUILDER_REFERENCE.md) - Detailed guide to all fields
 - [Async Runtimes Guide](docs/ASYNC_RUNTIMES.md) - Using async/await with Tokio, async-std, or smol
 - [Error Handling Guide](docs/ERROR_HANDLING.md) - Proper error handling patterns
 - [FAQ & Troubleshooting](docs/FAQ.md) - Common questions and solutions

+**Want to build your own RPC client?**

+- [Discord RPC from Scratch](docs/DISCORD_RPC_FROM_SCRATCH.md) - this is What I found while building this library.
+I could be wrong about some things, so feel free to correct me!

 ## What Works